yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/team-post-members.md

 > [!NOTE]
 > * Permissions marked with * use [resource-specific consent](/microsoftteams/platform/graph-api/rsc/resource-specific-consent).
-> * Guest users can't be invited as Team Owners, however, you can invite them as Members only.
+> * Guest users can't be invited as Team Owners, however, you can invite guest users as Members only.

 ## HTTP request